New Data Privacy Legislation for Zimbabwean Citizens

 What are the rights of data subjects under the Cybersecurity and Data Protection Bill of 2019?

 As it relates to the rights that are afforded to Zimbabwean citizens under the Cybersecurity and Data Protection Bill of 2019, the law provides data subjects with the right to be informed, the right to access, the right to object to or opt-out of consent, and the right not to be subject to data processing decisions made solely on the basis of automated processing.
-To the contrary, the law does not provide data subjects with the right to rectification, the right to erasure, or the right to data portability.
+On the contrary, the law does not provide data subjects with the right to rectification, the right to erasure, or the right to data portability.
 As it relates to punishments that can be levied against individuals and organizations who violate these various rights, people who are found to be in violation of the law are subject to a term of imprisonment of up to two years, as well as civil liability.

 Through the passing of the Cybersecurity and Data Protection Bill of 2019, Zimbabwean citizens were guaranteed the right to data protection and personal privacy, in accordance with the Constitution of Zimbabwe Amendment 20 of 2013.
 As such, Zimbabwe joined the multitude of African countries to pass data protection laws in recent years, including the South African POPIA law and Ghana’s Data Protection Act.
 To this end, Zimbabwean citizens now have an avenue of recourse in the event that their data protection rights are infringed upon, whether it be domestically or internationally.